 Problem 3 So Steve only told you part of Twitter's core data definitions.
 The real thing is slightly more complicated.
 An important feature for Twitter is that you can also "retweet" something that somebody else wrote and add your own comments to it.
-It's a just like forwarding an email; you send out the original message and can also add some text of you own.
+It's just like forwarding an email; you send out the original message and can also add some text of you own.
 As you know, email forward chains can get quite big, and the same is true of "retweet" chains.
-The true data definition of a "tweet" is:
+The data definition for a tweet is: